measty/tiatoolbox/docs/visualization.rst

 You can override the assistant endpoint either by:

-- editing the endpoint field in the Assistant tab, or
+- editing the endpoint field in the Assistant panel, or
 - setting the environment variable ``TIATOOLBOX_ASSISTANT_ENDPOINT`` before launching the viewer.

 When **Include viewer context** is enabled, TIAToolbox injects compact JSON context into a hidden system message (current slide path/name, dimensions/mpp, current view bounds, selected ROI if any, and loaded layers) so prompts such as "describe this slide" can be interpreted correctly.
+In dual-window mode, this context is taken from the currently active window tab.

 Launching on a Remote Machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^